We Are Family

 Communicate in love

-(1 Tim 4:7-8).
+“Discipline yourself for the purpose of godliness” (1 Tim 4:7).
 Radically love God and others.
 Go to bed early and rise early.
 Pray and read the word early.
 Obey the Great Commission.
 Stay in shape.
 Eat wisely.
 Be victorious in all areas.
+Learn the disciplines of Jesus, the disciplines that lead to life, for you and your family members.

-Straighten your room and have your life in Kingdom order.
+It is very important to start your day well Straighten your room and have your life in Kingdom order.
 Make your bed immediately.
+Get and get into prayer and Bible study the first thing in the morning.

 Block out more than enough time.
 The work may take more time than you figured.

 Serve them happily.
 The flesh and Satan focus on negatives.
-Discover God’s beauty.
+Discover God’s beauty in each of your family.

 Don’t judge your parents or leaders.
 The Israelites murmured against Moses’ leadership in the wilderness, somehow thinking that their suffering was his fault (Num 14:22).